-The Division of Fish & Wildlife sponsors the annual Sport Fishing Tournament to promote recreational fishing in Delaware.
+The DNREC Division of Fish and Wildlife sponsors the annual Sport Fishing Tournament to promote recreational fishing in Delaware.
 The Tournament recognizes both young and adult anglers for outstanding catches.

 The tournament is free and open to the public.
 It runs from January 1 through December 31 each year.